oliwerhelsen/luminor-ts/docs/domain-application.md

 ## Application Layer

-Application-lagret innehåller use cases och DTOs som koordinerar domain-logik.
+The Application layer contains use cases and DTOs that coordinate domain logic.

 ### Use Case Interface